Server Manager

 5. Enter the standard port number of 23165 into the Codebase Port entry unless required to enter an alternative port code.

-6. Enter the ODBC Port value of 1583 unless an alternative port code is needed.
+6. Enter the ODBC Port default value of 1583 unless an alternative port code is needed.

-7. Keep the Verbose logging in EBMS services option disabled unless logging is required for debugging purposes.
-Enabling this option may reduce the performance of the EBMS Server Manager.
+12. Keep the Verbose logging in EBMS services option DISABLED (unchecked) unless logging is required for debugging purposes.
+Because of the amount of information this option produces, enabling this option may cause performance issues for EBMS Server Manager.

-9. Enable the External Services option for each company data set that will be accessed by the MyEBMS App as shown below:
+14. Check the Enable External Services option for each company data set that will be accessed by the MyEBMS App as shown below: